 Another Rachel favorite!
-Whether I am making potato salad or Hungarian Mushroom Soup, Dill is where it’s at!
+Whether I am making potato salad or Hungarian Mushroom Soup, it’s a big dill!
 I always make my tuna salad with a healthy amount of dill.
 In the US we consume an average of 9 lbs of pickles per person per year.
-It is here where we are probably most familiar with dill weed – it is the “dill” in the dill pickle.
+It is here where we are likely most familiar with dill weed – it is the “dill” in the dill pickle.

 While part of the same plant dill weed and dill seed are vastly different and experienced chefs would never substitute one for the other.
 Dill weed, also known as dill herb or leaf dill, refers to the stem and leaf of the plant while dill seed is the fruit of the plant.
 Dill seeds are most often thought of as a spice while dill weed is considered an herb.
 The seeds have a much more powerful flavor.